Webinar: Taking Action To Address Anti-Black Racism in Canadian Schools

-Click on the image to the left to view a recording of the “Talking About Racism in the Classroom” webinar, delivered on August 28th, and facilitated by Destine Lord.
+Click on the image to the left to view a recording of the “Talking About Racism in the Classroom” webinar, delivered on August 28th, 2021, and facilitated by Destine Lord.
 Please note that the webinar is in English.
-We will have a French subtitled version soon.

 Click on the links below for resources based on Destine’s presentation.
 We will be continuously updating the list of resources.